GoldenStone929/PLP_Client_Service/ReadMe.md

 ## Compatibility and Project Goals

 This project is currently compatible with JDK version 11 or higher.
-I am in the process of downgrading it to JDK 1.8, and the updated version will be available in a separate repository.
+I have successfully downgraded it to JDK 1.8, and the updated version will be available in a separate repository.
 The goal is to transform it into a simple plugin or a software itself for data handling.

 All functionalities are working as expected, and it serves as a free alternative to `biovia webport`.
 Feel free to download and use it, and please don't hesitate to let me know if you encounter any issues.